RandomRobins/lunchbuddies/README.md

 ## Technologies Used

-Lunch Buddies uses jQuery(utilizing MVP file structure), HTML and CSS(SMACSS file structure) and Handlebars (HTML templating) to create a single-page application on the client side, along with a reponsive, mobile-first UI.
+Lunch Buddies uses jQuery(utilizing MVC file structure), HTML and CSS(SMACSS file structure) and Handlebars (HTML templating) to create a single-page application on the client side, along with a reponsive, mobile-first UI.
 A Node.js server interacts with the API we created through queries made to the PostgreSQL database.
 Deployed via Heroku, and planned/implemented over a weeklong dash.

 ## James C. Woodson